jenspfahl/anotherpass-browserextension/README.md

 ## Disclaimer

-This extension is in beta-state.
+This extension is final.
 The security and communication layer is stable and the UI should be finished.
 Smaller bugs in the UI or wrong rendering could happen.
 If you encounter some problems, please report an issue.

 ## Purpose

 This is a browser extension to communicate with the [ANOTHERpass Android app](https://anotherpass.jepfa.de) from a browser on a different device in the same local network to access the stored credentials in the app and use them in the browser.

-The browser extension (called the extension) can be connected to an [ANOTHERpass V2 app](https://github.com/jenspfahl/ANOTHERpass/tree/rc-2.0.0) (called the app, download the latest beta [here](https://anotherpass.jepfa.de/app/anotherpass_beta.apk)) running on a device which is reachable from the browser.
+The browser extension (called the extension) can be connected to an [ANOTHERpass V2 app](https://github.com/jenspfahl/ANOTHERpass) (called the app, download the latest version [here](https://anotherpass.jepfa.de/download)) running on a device which is reachable from the browser.

-The ANOTHERpass app version 2 will be released on F-Droid and Google Play Store after the extension is published on Addons-Mozilla and Google Web Store.

 To achieve this: